 Lee B. Abraham

-Lee B. Abraham (Ph.D. in Educational Linguistics, University of New Mexico) joined the Department in the Fall 2012.
-He serves as Interim Director of Undergraduate Studies and also as the Co-Director of the Spanish Language Program with Francisca Aguiló-Mora.
-Lee served as the Co-Director of the Spanish Language Program from 2015 to 2019 with Diana Romero and then with Angelina Craig-Flórez.
-Lee then served as the Director from May 2019 to December 2024, collaborating with colleagues to navigate our unprecedented times locally, nationally, and globally.
-Lee rotates to the co-directorship for the spring 2025 semester with Francisca Aguiló-Mora, who will rotate on to serve as the Director beginning on July 1, 2025.
+Lee B. Abraham (Ph.D. in Educational Linguistics, University of New Mexico) joined the Department in Fall 2012.
+Lee served as Co-Director of the Spanish Language Program from 2015 to 2019, first with Diana Romero and later with Angelina Craig-Flórez.
+He then served as Director of the Spanish Language Program from May 2019 through December 2024, collaborating with colleagues to navigate unprecedented times locally, nationally, and globally.
+In spring 2025, Lee began serving as Interim Director of Undergraduate Studies while also rotating back and serving as a Co-Director with Francisca Aguiló-Mora, who rotated into the role of Director of the Spanish Language Program on July 1, 2025.

-He has taught undergraduate- and graduate-level courses in Spanish language and linguistics, applied linguistics, language teaching methodology, and instructional technologies at the Pennsylvania State University-Abington, Temple University, and Villanova University.
-He also served as a Language Program Coordinator at Villanova and at Temple.
+Lee has taught undergraduate- and graduate-level courses in Spanish language and linguistics, applied linguistics, language teaching methodology, and instructional technologies at the Pennsylvania State University-Abington, Temple University, and Villanova University.
+He also served as a Language Program Coordinator at Villanova and also at Temple.

 Lee was recently appointed to serve a term on the Executive Committee of the Modern Language Association's (MLA) Second-Language Teaching and Learning Forum.
 He previously served a term on the Executive Committee of the MLA's Forum/Division of Applied Linguistics.